 On top of that, the text replacements in the screen shots are black on white and inserted somewhat amateurishly, and the explanations of the on screen instruments have just been omitted.

-This must have made a frustatingly difficult game even worse for aspiring Australian space captains.
+This must have made a frustratingly difficult game even worse for aspiring Australian space captains.
 OziSoft should rather have saved on the oversized plastic sleeve.
+The disk re-release doesn't improve it, either.

 |The Amstrad PC collection includes a black and white version of the colourful standard poster.
 It's mostly identical, but the starting instructions and keys have been adapted, and for once, the "for C 64" reference was removed.
 The other 3 games have to share the back side.||